ekibun/flutter_qjs/README.md

 ## Feature

 This plugin is a simple js engine for flutter used `quickjs` project.
+Plugin currently supports Windows, Linux, and Android.

-Each `FlutterJs` object create a new thread that running a simple js loop.
-A global async function `dart` is presented to invoke dart function, and `Promise` is supported in evaluating js script so that you can use `await` or `then` to get external result from `dart`.
+Each `FlutterJs` object creates a new thread that runs a simple js loop.
+A global async function `dart` is presented to invoke dart function, and `Promise` is supported so that you can use `await` or `then` to get external result from `dart`.

 Data convertion between dart and js are implemented as follow: